HypoTest-io/hypotest-python3-sdk/README.md

 ```

 ## SDK overview and principles
-the SDK has 2 way communicate with Hypo's server:
+the SDK has a 2 way communication with Hypo's servers:
 * the sdk pulls every "pull_interval" seconds experiments settings
-* the sdk reports events back to Hypo's server
+* the sdk reports events back to Hypo's servers

 the SDK was design with safety in mind:
 * the experiment function will return "control" for every error!, such as: